NewsState

 Posted

-The measure would prohibit cities and counties from funding or promoting DEI programs, eliminate DEI offices and staff, void existing policies tied to those efforts, and even allow residents to sue local governments that violate the ban.
+The measure will prohibit cities and counties from funding or promoting DEI programs, eliminate DEI offices and staff, void existing policies tied to those efforts, and even allow residents to sue local governments that violate the ban.

 Republican supporters say the legislation stops taxpayer dollars from funding what they view as ideological programs or preferential treatment based on race, gender or identity.